dmstern/likers-blocker/README.md

 - Go to `chrome://extensions`
 - Enable the developer mode with the regarding toggle button on the right side
 - Click on "Load unpacked"
-- Select the `src` folder of the cloned repository
+- Select the `dist` folder of the cloned repository

 #### Firefox

 - Go `about:debugging#/runtime/this-firefox`
 - Click on `Load Temorary Add-On...`
-- Select any file in the `src` folder of the cloned repository
+- Select any file in the `dist` folder of the cloned repository

 ---